physionetchallenges/physionetchallenges.github.io/index.md

 For the past 22 years, [PhysioNet](https://physionet.org) and [Computing in Cardiology](http://www.cinc.org/) have co-hosted a series of annual challenges to tackle clinically interesting questions that are either unsolved or not well-solved.

-The [PhysioNet/Computing in Cardiology Challenge 2021](/2021/) invites participants to identify clinical diagnoses from reduced-lead ECG recordings, extending last year's Challenge on 12-lead ECGs.
+The [PhysioNet/Computing in Cardiology Challenge 2021](/2021/) invites participants to identify clinical diagnoses from reduced-lead ECG recordings, extending last year's Challenge on twelve-lead ECGs.

 We ask participants to design and implement working, open-source algorithms that can, based only on the provided clinical data, automatically identify any cardiac abnormalities present in an ECG recording.
-The winners of the Challenge will be the team whose algorithm achieves the highest score for hidden test sets of 12-lead, 6-lead, 3-lead, or 2-lead ECG recordings.
+The winners of the Challenge will be the team whose algorithm achieves the highest score for hidden test sets of twelve-lead, six-lead, three-lead, or two-lead ECG recordings.

 Please check the below links for information about [current](#current) and [past](#past) Challenges, including [important details](/faq/) about scoring and test data for previous Challenges.